The demand and supply schedules for flying disks are shown in the table below.

 Then prices would rise up over $0.99 because competition among suppliers is fierce.

-The equilibrium quantity is 25 – meaning that after this range of stocks has been sold (25) prices will stabilize around $0.80 until new supplies arrive on the market place.
+Prices will stabilize around $0.80 until new supplies arrive on the market place.